House of Sound and Song

 The idea of the project is not only to make residents and staff happier, but to promote family participation in the care of old people by inviting them to make contact in a new and playful way.

-One of the Genetic Choir’s working forms we call ‘Old Songs, New Songs’.
-In this, familiar songs and remembered fragments of lyrics are used to create newly improvised songs.
-People’s memories of their favourite songs play an increasingly important role as they grow older, and music – even fragments of a melody – can evoke strongly positive emotions and memories.
+People’s audio memory of sounds and music (e.g. favourite songs from their youth) play an increasingly important role as they grow older, and music – even fragments of a melody – can evoke strongly emotions and memories.